microsoft/profile-explorer/docs/docs/assembly-view.md

 ##### Instances

-By default the Assembly view displays the function profile accumulated across all instances the function (see the [Flame Graph view](flame-graph-panel.md) documentation for more details about instances).
-Filtering the function profile based on an instance makes it possible to better understand when certain parts of the function dominate execution time (for example, based on a parameter passed by the caller, one part or another of the function executes).
+By default, the Assembly view displays the function profile accumulated across all instances of the function (see the [Flame Graph view](flame-graph-panel.md) documentation for more details about instances).
+Filtering the function profile based on an instance makes it possible to understand better when certain parts dominate execution time (for example, based on a parameter passed by the caller, one part or another of the function executes).

 The Instances menu displays the call paths leading to all instances of the function, with their execution time percentage and value.
-The menu entries use a compact form of the call path, where the first name is the caller, then it's caller, going up the call tree.
+The menu entries use a compact form of the call path, where the first name is the caller, then it's the caller, going up the call tree.
 Hover over an entry to display a tooltip with the complete call path.

 [![Profiling UI screenshot](img/assembly-instances_1027x182.png)](img/assembly-instances_1027x182.png){:target="_blank"}